jules2689/dotfiles/README.md

 Setup a new computer
 ===

+It is not required to download this repo before running this command.
+It is meant to be run on a fresh install of Mac OS X.

 `bash <(curl -s https://raw.githubusercontent.com/jules2689/dotfiles/master/download.sh)`

 This command will download the `download.sh` file.
 This will make sure that XCode command line tools are installed, then clone this repo.
 After cloning, it will run `setup.sh`